 One such unused status condition is called Sick, and it is not programmed to actually do anything if inflicted on a unit.
 It also has no help text associated with it.
 This status condition is also present in the prototype.

-While not unused, the hatching mechanisms for Gorgon eggs are a hidden status effect named "--" on the stat screen.
+While not unused, the hatching mechanisms for Gorgon eggs are a hidden status effect, named "--" if viewed on the stat screen.

 |ID||Icon||Name||Range||Might||Hit||Weight||Critical||Weapon rank||Durability||Worth||Flavor Text||Notes|

 |0A||Dummy||1||8||80||3||20||Preferential Sword||45||Cannot be sold.||DUMMY||Appears to have at one point been the Mani Katti, the personal sword of Lyn, one of the protagonists from the previous game.
 Uses the Mani Katti icon, which remains leftover from the previous game.
 No character in Sacred Stones has the assigned character weapon lock to wield it.|

 |3D||Dummy||1-2||14||85||11||5||S Anima Magic||20||Cannot be sold.||DUMMY||Appears to have at one point been the Forblaze spell that appeared in the two previous games.
 It does not have a proper spell animation associated with it, and lacks the +5 Luck stat bonus, but otherwise seems to function normally.
 Uses the Forblaze icon, which remains leftover from the previous game.|

 |44||Dummy||1-2||6||85||10||0||B Light Magic||20||4000||DUMMY||Appears to have at one point been the Luce spell that appeared in the previous game.
 It does not have a proper spell animation associated with it, but otherwise seems to function normally.
 Uses the Luce icon, which remains leftover from the previous game.|